jayascript/jayascript.xyz/content/pages/about.md

 title: About
 date: 2019-08-01

 Hi there!
-My name is Jaya, and I write scripts ✌️ (See what I did there?)
+My name is Jaya, and I write scripts.
+(See what I did there?)

 My language of choice is English.
 I also know Python, and am learning Bash and JavaScript.